AmirZur/amirzur.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I am an NLP researcher passionate about understanding and evaluating the language capabilities of AI models.
+I am an NLP researcher passionate about understanding how AI models learn and process language.

-In 2023, I completed a Masters in Computer Science and Bachelors in Linguistics at Stanford University, where I conducted research advised by <a href="https://stanford.edu/~cgpotts/">Dr. Christopher Potts</a> and <a href="https://atticusg.github.io/">Dr. Atticus Geiger</a>.
+I completed my MS in Computer Science and BA in Linguistics at Stanford University, where I conducted research on <strong>causally-motivated explanation and evaluation</strong> of language models advised by <a href="https://stanford.edu/~cgpotts/">Dr. Christopher Potts</a> and <a href="https://atticusg.github.io/">Dr. Atticus Geiger</a>.

-My research focuses on <strong>causally-motivated explanations and evaluation</strong> of language models.
-At Stanford, I worked on interpretable, de-biased, and accessible language models.
-At the <a href="https://prair.group/">Pr(Ai)<sup>2</sup>R Group</a>, I researched the decision-making of language models during free-form text generation, and its implications on representation bias in short story generation.

-Right now, I am a data scientist at Microsoft, working on multi-turn conversational agents.
+My Honors thesis at Stanford focused on interpretable, de-biased, and accessible language models.
+At the <a href="https://prair.group/">Pr(Ai)<sup>2</sup>R Group</a>, I researched the decision-making of language models during text generation.
+Right now, I am a data scientist at Microsoft working on interactive and explainable agents.